 - For group bookings, a 50% non-refundable deposit is due three months ahead of the mystery date, or at time of reservation if it is made less than three months in advance.
 Remaining balance is due 30 days before the mystery.

 - All deposits should be considered non-refundable.
 If anybody in a group cancels, it is their responsibility to find somebody to take their place.
-If another person takes the place, we will refund the original guest's deposit less a $50 handling charge.
+If another person takes the place and makes their own arrangements for deposits, we will refund the original guest's deposit less a $50 handling charge.

 Please contact the Inn for more information on group mystery packages.